 - Consideration of Strategies for Students with Autism.
-The Brazos ISD will ensure that for a student eligible for special education and related services as a student with Autism, the student's ARD committee considers the eleven strategies as described in the Brazos's AUTISM IEP SUPPLEMENT, and includes as part of the IEP any strategies deemed necessary and appropriate for the student.
-49 Those strategies deemed necessary and appropriate for the student may be incorporated throughout the IEP and/or described in a supplement. - Transition Services.
-Beginning not later than the first IEP to be in effect when a student turns 14 and then updated annually, the Brazos ISD shall ensure that the student's IEP as developed by the student's ARD committee includes: - appropriate measurable postsecondary goals based upon age-appropriate transition assessments related to training, education, employment, and, where appropriate, independent living skills; and - o the transition services (including courses of study) needed to assist the student in reaching those goals.
-50
+The SPECIAL EDUCATION DEPT will ensure that for a student eligible for special education and related services as a student with Autism, the student's ARD committee considers the eleven strategies as described in the District's AUTISM IEP SUPPLEMENT, and includes as part of the IEP any strategies deemed necessary and appropriate for the student.
+Those strategies deemed necessary and appropriate for the student may be incorporated throughout the IEP and/or described in a supplement. - Transition Services.
+Beginning not later than the first IEP to be in effect when a student turns 14 and then updated annually, the SPECIAL EDUCATION DEPT shall ensure that the student's IEP as developed by the student's ARD committee includes: - appropriate measurable postsecondary goals based upon age-appropriate transition assessments related to training, education, employment, and, where appropriate, independent living skills; and - the transition services (including courses of study) needed to assist the student in reaching those goals.40

-The Brazos ISD shall further ensure that the student's ARD committee complies with Brazos ISD's Policy EHBAD(Legal) ("Special Education Transition Services") regarding the procedures for including representatives from the Texas Workforce Commission on a student's ARD committee.
+The SPECIAL EDUCATION DEPT shall further ensure that the student's ARD committee complies with BRAZOS ISD's Policy EHBAD(Legal) ("Special Education Transition Services") regarding the procedures for including representatives from the Texas Workforce Commission on a student's ARD committee.

-- State and Brazos-wide Assessment.
-The Brazos ISD shall ensure that the student's IEP as developed by the ARD committee includes a statement of any individual appropriate accommodations that are necessary to measure the academic achievement and functional performance of the student on State and Brazos-wide assessments.
+• State and District-wide Assessment.
+The SPECIAL EDUCATION DEPT shall ensure that the student's IEP as developed by the ARD committee includes a statement of any individual appropriate accommodations that are necessary to measure the academic achievement and functional performance of the student on State and District-wide assessments.
 The ARD Committee will follow TEA guidelines when determining how a student will participate in the Texas Statewide Assessment Program, including how to select allowable accommodations, and in deciding whether a student with a disability meets the criteria to be assessed based on modified or alternate academic achievement standards.
-If the ARD committee determines that the student must take an alternate assessment instead of a particular regular State or Brazos wide assessment of student achievement, Brazos ISD shall ensure as appropriate that the student's IEP as developed by the ARD committee includes a statement of why the student cannot participate in the regular assessment and why the particular alternate assessment selected is appropriate for the student. - Placement in the Least Restrictive Environment and the Justification for any Removal from General Education.
+If the ARD committee determines that the student must take an alternate assessment instead of a particular regular State or district wide assessment of student achievement, SPECIAL EDUCATION DEPT shall ensure as appropriate that the student's IEP as developed by the ARD committee includes a statement of why the student cannot participate in the regular assessment and why the particular alternate assessment selected is appropriate for the student.